Skislits/skislits.github.io/_cv/eng/eng_classic.md

     **As a system analyst:**
     - Developed product vision, methodology and project templates
-    - Refactored business process in high-load projects which significantly simplified submitting a customer requests, reduced coordination time and increased data quality
+    - Refactored business process in high-load projects which significantly simplified submitting requests, reduced coordination time and increased data quality
-    - Research and implement new plugins for Jira/Confluence: business understanding, plugins benchmarking, configuration, writing instructions and training users
+    - Researched and implemented new plugins for Jira/Confluence: business understanding, plugins benchmarking, configuration, writing instructions and training users
     - Coached 2 junior Jira Administrators
     - Liaised with a number of managers and teams every day